 By Pawel Goraj

-Authorities have detained at least 10 people in recent days over calls on social media to murder and other acts of aggression in the wake of Adamowicz’s death.
+Police detained at least 10 people in recent days over calls on social media to murder and acts of aggression made in the wake of Adamowicz’s death.

-Adamowicz was one of 11 Polish mayors targeted with fake death certificates by a far-right group called All-Polish Youth in 2017, after signing a declaration to welcome refugees in opposition to government policy.
+Adamowicz was one of 11 Polish mayors who were the target of fake death certificates by a far-right group called All-Polish Youth in 2017 after they signed a declaration to welcome refugees against the government’s anti-migration policies.

 The prosecutor’s office decided not to pursue the case further at the time.

 Support for PiS fell to 30 percent in the wake of Adamowicz’s death, according to a poll conducted by Kantar Millward Brown for Gazeta Wyborcza daily, from 33 percent in November, while the biggest opposition grouping Koalicja Obywatelska has 25 percent.

 Thousands of people gathered in vigils earlier this week in Polish cities to mourn the death of Adamowicz, who had been mayor of Gdansk for 20 years and espoused liberal causes at odds with the conservative nationalist government.

 Polish authorities have arrested a 27-year-old former convict named Stefan W. in connection with the murder.
 His full name has so far been withheld.

 (Reporting by Pawel Goraj and Marcin Goclowski, Edited by Joanna Plucinska, William Maclean)